Ankit512/Dining-Philosophers-GUI/README.md

-# Dining-Philosopher-With-GUI
+# Dining-Philosophers-With-GUI

-<h2>A java base approach to the solution of the famous Dining Philosopher problem which explains how Deadlock Scheduling works.<h2>
+<h2>A java base approach to the solution of the famous Dining Philosophers problem which explains how Deadlock Scheduling works.<h2>

 <h2>Here is the problem description</h2>